progleic/prog2425_setup/README.md

 **Warning**: If your executable does not have a `main()` function, when you run it there will be a linker error similar to `undefined reference to 'main'`/`undefined reference to 'WinMain'`.

+**Warning**: If you get the errors `cannot find -lasan` and `cannot find -lubsan` you probably are executing on Windows, with a default MinGW compiler.
+The flags `-fsanitize=address` and `-fsanitize=undefined` do not work with the default C++ compilers of MinGW, remove those flags from the `CMakeLists.txt` file.
+If you want to use those flags with MinGW, check the section about [MinGW setup](#alternative---msysmingw).

 **Warning**: When you create a `.cpp` file with a `main()` function, a green arrow will appear next to the function, which you can use it to run it.
 However, if this file is not used in any `add_executable` command, it will be "outside" of your project, and the flags that we have defined (e.g., `-std=c++17`) will not be applied!
 Notice that in this case, the icon in the run configurations on the top-right corner is a purple C, and not a terminal icon.

 ![](img/clion_outside_file_1.png)